-In the following weeks, Skaggs’ teammates and MLB players from other teams paid tribute to the pitcher, including a July 12 game in which everyone on the Angels wore Skaggs’ name and number.
+In the following weeks, Tyler Skaggs’ death made ripples through Major League Baseball.
+Teammates and players from other teams paid tribute to the pitcher, including a July 12 game in which everyone on the Angels wore Skaggs’ name and number.

-Over the weekend, the medical examiner of Tarrant County, Texas released Skaggs’ autopsy which revealed that at the time of death, Skaggs had oxycodone, fentanyl and alcohol in his system.
+Over the weekend, the medical examiner of Tarrant County, Texas released Skaggs’ autopsy.
+It revealed that at the time of death, Skaggs had oxycodone, fentanyl and alcohol in his system.
 The cause of death was ruled as “terminal aspiration of gastric contents,” meaning he choked on his own vomit while intoxicated.

 The Response to the Autopsy

 The Southlake police are investigating Skaggs’ death.
 According to a statement released by his family through legal counsel, the investigation is tied to an unnamed Angels employee.
 In the statement, the family, grieving the loss of their son, said they were “heartbroken” to learn Skaggs had drugs in his system.
 They called it “completely out of character for someone who worked so hard to become a Major League baseball player.”